Skip to content

 // On this page

 Most AI earnings content stops at extraction.
-The numbers, the headlines, the ratios, every general-purpose model handles that adequately.
-The comparison piece on the best AI tools for earnings analysis sorts out which one to use.
-These five AI prompts for earnings call analysis cover the harder half: language, not data.
+The numbers, the headlines, the ratios.
+Every general-purpose model handles that well enough, and if you’re deciding which one to use, the comparison piece on the best AI tools for earnings analysis sorts that out.
+These five AI prompts for earnings call analysis cover the harder half, which is language rather than data.
 They all run after the release.
-If you want the prompt that runs the morning before, to pre-commit your sell, add, and hold triggers before management speaks, that’s the pre-trade prompt.
+If you’re after the one that runs the morning before, so you’ve pre-committed your sell, add and hold triggers before management speaks, that’s the pre-trade prompt.

-Every prompt below assumes you have copied the management commentary into your AI session.
-The model does not have access to the live filing, and any prompt that lets it pretend otherwise produces confident fiction.
-I learned that the hard way the first time I asked Perplexity to “analyse the last META call” without pasting anything.
-Paste the text.
-Then ask the question.
+Every prompt below assumes you've already pasted the management commentary into the session.
+The model can't see the live filing, and any prompt that lets it pretend otherwise hands you confident fiction.
+That's what I got the first time I asked Perplexity to "analyse the last META call" without pasting anything.

 // Prompt 1 - Conspicuous omissions